 Glen Eira is divided into three wards — Camden, Rosstown and Tucker — each with three Councillor representatives.
 Each ward currently contains more than 34,000 voters.

-Pursuant to the Act, the Victorian Electoral Commission (VEC) is required to conduct an electoral representation review at least every 12 years.
+The Victorian Electoral Commission is required to conduct an electoral representation review at least every 12 years.
 The last review was in 2011 and resulted in minor boundary changes between Camden and Rosstown Wards.
 The new boundary took effect for the 2012 Council elections.

 The last general election was held on 22 October 2016.
 Councils across Victoria held a general election on that date for a four year term.